“How do I promote my blog?” This seems to be a recurring question from marketers in today’s day and age....

 There are pros and cons to each placement, depending on your audience and goals.

-Newsfeed ads are the most popular by far, and typically have the widest reach, but they’re also the most expensive.
+Newsfeed ads are the most popular by far, and typically have the broadest reach, but they’re also the most expensive.

 Newsfeed ads look like this: